Decide What's Important and What Is Less So

 Once assets are inventoried, the next step is to systematically determine their criticality.
 Randomly assigning importance to thousands of assets is futile.
 A far more effective method is a top-down, hierarchical approach that mirrors the structure of the business itself.
 This method creates a clear “chain of criticality,” where the importance of a technical asset is directly derived from the value of the business function it supports.

-Level 3: Map the Supporting Assets and Resources
+Map the Supporting Assets and Resources

 Only now, once you have clearly defined the critical business functions and prioritized them, can you finally map the specific assets and resources they depend on.
 These are the people, technology, and facilities that enable the function.
 For the critical function “Processing New Customer Orders,” the supporting assets might include: